insberr/SpiderBot-Code-old/README.md

 - The config file reload

-The people of my discord server, who had to put up with the bots annoying spam issues
+The people of my discord server, who had to put up with the bots annoying spam issues*

+__I'm still trying to find a good, free, hosting option for this bot (thats not using my raspberry pi)__